-I like choosing books from the school library.
-There are some great books to choose.
-I enjoy seeing my friends at school and going on the fun school trips.
+I like to visit the school library.
+There are some great books to choose there.
+I enjoy spending time with my friends at school and going on the fun school trips.

 Healthy Eating

 The school canteen is committed to providing the children with healthy food choices.
 It is a bright, pleasant area decorated with a 'Healthy Eating' theme where the children can eat in a relaxed atmosphere.
 The children are well looked after by our school cook, Mrs. Angela Frederick and her caring team.
 Mrs. Frederick's kitchen has been awarded the Welsh Food Hygiene 'Gold Standard Award' for excellence in school meals provision and has achieved the coveted 'Grade 5' in Environmental Health.
 In recent years, we were all delighted (but not the least bit surprised) when Mrs. Frederick was named as one of the top five school cooks in Wales!
 A much deserved accolade.
 She has also cooked at the Houses of Parliament!